Board of Directors

 Fonda Zettler: President

-Fonda was first elected to the Board in September 2014 and in September 2016 was elected for her second term.
-Fonda begins her second year as President of the Board and is looking forward to continuing with her responsibilities and she feels that given the opportunity to serve on the Board for such a wonderful organization is an honour.
+Fonda was elected for her third and final term at the AGM in September 2018.
+Fonda will also continue as President of the Board and is looking forward to continuing with her responsibilities and she feels that given the opportunity to serve on the Board for such a wonderful organization is an honour.

 Fonda is an innovative Educator and Community Support Consultant with extensive experience working with diverse student groups with exceptional needs and educational levels ranging from kindergarten to post-secondary to achieve impressive results.
 Fonda has worked as a frontline staff and also at the management level including being a past employee of New Visions Toronto.
 She has been teaching at the post-secondary level for the past nine years.
 Fonda’s knowledge base and extensive hands on experience as well as her post graduate education with a concentration in teaching, learning and development allows her to confidently contribute as an expert in the field.
 Fonda’s love and dedication for her work and others always takes her on new journeys and has her reaching for new goals.
 Fonda has been an active participant at many of the fundraising activities including Bowlathon, the Valentine’s Dance, the Golf Tournament and Croquet in the City.
 She is also looking forward to implementing and completing the 2016 – 2019 Strategic Plan for New Visions Toronto.